Bracketing the direct detection exclusion plot for a WIMP of spin one half in non-relativistic effective theory: Introduction

-Indeed, in the effective theory of Eq.~(\ref{eq:H}) the expected rate $R$ of a direct detection experiment is a quadratic form in terms of the Wilson coefficients:
+Semi--analytic methods are based on linear algebra, and exploit the fact that within the effective theory of Eq.~(\ref{eq:H}) the expected rate $R$ of a direct detection experiment is a quadratic form in terms of the Wilson coefficients:

-with $\bm{c}$ a 28--dimensional vector containing all the Wilson coefficients and $\cal{R}$ a 28 $\times$ 28 dimensional matrix, so that the upper bound $N^{max}$ on the count rate ascribable to a WIMP signal that can be obtained by a null search singles up an allowed parameter space that lies inside the multi--dimensional ellipsoid $R<N^{max}$.
+with $\bm{c}$ a 28--dimensional vector containing all the Wilson coefficients and $\cal{R}$ a 28 $\times$ 28 dimensional matrix.
+As a consequence, the upper bound $N^{max}$ on the count rate ascribable to a WIMP signal that can be obtained by a null search singles up an allowed parameter space that lies inside the multi--dimensional ellipsoid $R<N^{max}$.

 Based on such approach a consistent proposal on how to perform a generalization of the concept of exclusion plot was recently put forward in Refs.~\cite{conservative_icecube_2021, complementarity_munich_sogang}.
 The strategy adopted in such papers is to bracket the maximal variation of the exclusion plot on each Wilson coefficient due to the interference with all the other couplings.
 In such approach the exclusion plot of a given $c_i^\tau$ is no longer a line, but generalizes to a band delimited by the most constraining bound, which is obtained by assuming that $c_i^\tau$ is the only non--vanishing coupling, and the less constraining one, which corresponds to the maximal cancellation among the contribution of $c_i^\tau$ and that of all the other couplings of the effective theory.